 Glastonbury Rotary has greatly impacted the lives of these young individuals and their families and is very proud of this extraordinary accomplishment.

-The Glastonbury Rotary Club President Thomas B. Kane is proud to have recently awarded his father Rotarian Thomas P. Kane the Paul Harris Award.
-The Glastonbury Club gives the award annually to a person who best exemplifies the ideals of Rotary by following the motto of “Service above Self “.
+Glastonbury Rotary Club President Douglas Brown was proud to name Stephen Giamalis as this year’s winner of the Paul Harris Award.
+The Glastonbury Rotary Club gives the award annually to a person who best exemplifies the ideals of Rotary by following the motto of “Service above Self “.
+Stephen, an active member of the Glastonbury Rotary Club since 1985, is a lifelong resident of Glastonbury and owner of Giamalis & Company, CPAs.
+He resides in Glastonbury with his wife Christine and sons Nicholas and Stephen.

 The award is the highest given in Rotary and is memory of its founder Paul Harris.
-Pictured are from left Thomas B. Kane, President of The Glastonbury Rotary Club, and his dad, Thomas P. Kane.
-It was a very special night.
+Pictured are from left Stephen Giamalis and Douglas Brown, President of The Glastonbury Rotary Club.
+Congratulations Steve!!!

 We built the Concession Stand at Glastonbury High School in 2008.
 Was looking quite shabby, so 15 Rotarians power washed the entire building recently.
 Looks like new!